deelliot/AndroidApps/WhatsCooking/README.md

 - **Sorting Functionality**: Sort recipes by total time or top-rated, enabling quick access to desired recipes.

-- **Search (Upcoming)**: A search feature is in development, enhancing the app's usability even further.
+- **Search**: A search feature enables users to find recipes quickly by name, enhancing the app's usability even further.

 - **MVVM Architecture**: What's Cooking adheres to the MVVM architecture pattern, promoting modularity and maintainability.